Join millions of Canadians who have already trusted Loans Canada

 Travel

 The cost of going to and from the rental is deductible, provided it relates to the business operations of managing the property.
 This extends to repair supervision, rent collection, and showing the property.
-If you live out of town, the price of lodging and meals is not included in this deduction.
+If you live out of town, the price of lodging and meals are not included in this deduction.

 Utilities